12 Most Expensive Cars Sold At An Auction: Ferrari, Mercedes And More

 While most automobiles lose half their value at the time of resale, the tables are turned in the case of both racing models and vintage vehicles.
 Base prices in the classic car market start from multi-million dollars and biddings can carry on for a long time for rare and valuable cars.

-To put things into perspective, a 2018 private sale saw a swanky 1963 Ferrari 250 GTO being lapped up by David MacNeil, founder and CEO of WeatherTech, for USD 70 million (INR 575 crore approx.).
-The most expensive car sold at an auction fetched a whopping USD 142 million (INR 1,167 crore approx.).
+To put things into perspective, a 2018 private sale saw a swanky 1963 Ferrari 250 GTO being lapped up by David MacNeil, founder and CEO of WeatherTech, for USD 70 million (THB 2,370 million approx.).
+The most expensive car sold at an auction fetched a whopping USD 142 million (THB 4,810 million approx.).

 Auction houses mostly curate these models from racing teams or private collectors, but sometimes, rare ones have also been found among old scraps and barns.
 Offering a glimpse of the rare automobile marvels, these auction houses have captured the imagination of car enthusiasts for a long time.